-4.3.10 Synchronous/Reactive
+4.3.9 Synchronous/Reactive

 In synchronous languages, modules simultaneously react to a set of input events and instantaneously produce output events.
-If cyclic dependencies are allowed, then execution involves finding a fixed point, or a consistent value for all events at a given time instant.
-[6]
+If cyclic dependencies are allowed, then execution involves finding a fixed point, or a consistent value for all events at a given time instant [7].

-Very often real-time systems are specified by means of concurrent processes, which communicate asynchronously [39].
+Very often real-time systems are specified by means of concurrent processes, which communicate asynchronously [45].

-4.3.11 Other Models of Computation
+4.3.10 Other Models of Computation

-In this Chapter a number of computational models have been discussed.
+In this chapter a number of computational models have been discussed.
 However, this list is not complete.
-There are many extension and variants of the computational models we've seen.
+There are many extensions and variants of the computational models we've seen.
 Specifically Petri Nets are being researched a lot, such as Coloured Petri Nets and High Level Petri Nets.
 These can often be used well as Internal Design Representations.
-Varea proposed an IDR called Dual Flow Net (DFN), which provides tight control and data flow interaction[46].
+Varea proposed an IDR called Dual Flow Net (DFN), which provides tight control and data flow interaction [53].
 Another mixed IDR is FunState, which are functions driven by state machines.

-Another way that can be used to specify a model in a Co-Design method are imperative programming languages.
+Another way that to specify a model in a Co-Design method could be to use an imperative programming languages.
+Programming languages provide a basic set of concepts that allow the description of a system; in the form of an algorithm.
 The IDR would then be the syntax graph of the language.
+In Gajski's taxonomy such an IDR can be classified as "heterogeneous".

-This has the disadvantage that programming are too complex to use in formal verification, and that (imperative) programming languages do not explicitly model the system's state.
-The latter makes them harder to use in modeling embedded systems.
-Technically, such an IDR is often an 'Control/Data-Flow Graph', but in this paper it will be refered to a 'Syntax Graph'.
+The use of a programming language as an IDR has the disadvantage that it is too complex to use in formal verification.
+Furthermore, imperative programming languages do not explicitly model the system's state which makes them harder to use in modeling embedded systems [17].